OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterFIR.rst

     .. cpp:function:: OcaStatus GetCoefficients(OcaList<OcaFloat32> &Coefficients)

         Gets the coefficients of the FIR filter.
-The return value indicates whether the coefficients were successfully retrieved.

         This method has id ``4.2``.